apify/crawlee/docs/guides/getting_started.md

 await Apify.pushData(results);
 ```

 and that's it.
-Unlike in the previous paragraph, I'm serious now.
+Unlike in the previous paragraph, I'm being serious now.
 That's it, we're done.
 The final code therefore looks exactly like this:

 ```js
 const Apify = require('apify');